mit-quest/gaze-coding/README.md

         * Both versions still had poor accuracy - worse than random guessing, and one had 2% accuracy for identifying 'left' - something was clearly wrong
     * Created preprocessed videos using OpenFace for model training, but these were never used
         * Cropped video to just the face of the baby to try and minimize noise
-* Pivoted back to trying to use OpenGaze again
+* Pivoted back to trying to use OpenGaze again using docker implementation of OpenGaze
-    * Tried to set it up on my Windows machine, but ran into problems that seemed to indicate that it needed to be run on Linux/Debian
-    * Found a docker implementation of OpenGaze, and decided to try and use that instead
-         * Created a new Linux/Debian VM for contain docker
+     * Created a new Linux/Debian VM to contain docker
-         * Set up X11 forwarding so that OpenGaze could use my machine's GUI since the VM doesn't have one
+     * Set up X11 forwarding so that OpenGaze could use local machine's GUI since the VM doesn't have one
-         * Tried to build docker but ran into auth & GUI issues
      * Modified Dockerfile to incorporate root login & X11 forwarding into the docker container
-         * Was able to successfully run OpenGaze!
+         * Allowed us to successfully run OpenGaze!
      * Did some investigation to understand the output (due to lack of documentation)
      * Wrote a script to take OpenGaze output and convert it into a label TSV
          * Have yet to quantify accuracy, but from looking at the results, it's doing quite well (significantly better than any other attempt so far)